-Some of our employer links include Sky, Bridge to Business, Coca Cola, Police Scotland, Glengoyne Distillery etc
+Some of our employer links include, Bridge to Business, Police Scotland and Made Brave.

 Jobs and further study

-- If you wish to progress, you should gain a high grade in your exam, pass all units as well as having an excellent academic reference and satsifactory attendance
+- If you wish to progress, you should gain a high grade in your exam, pass all units as well as having an excellent academic reference and satisfactory attendance

 - Employment in an administrative or financial environment.